shubhamagarwal1993/Algorithms/hardware/os_thread_process_lock.md

 - Eliminate circular wait
   - Each resource will be assigned with a numerical number.
 A process can request for the resources only in increasing order of numbering

+- Deadlock free Class: Class provides a lock only if there are no possible deadlocks.
+  - create resources as nodes
+  - take resources needed list from processes
+  - create edges in the graph
+  - DFS to check for a cycle
+  - backtrack and remove edges

 ## Deadlock Avoidance:
 ### Banker’s Algorithm:
 A resource allocation and deadlock avoidance algorithm that tests for safety by simulating the allocation for predetermined maximum possible amounts of all resources.